 While there is a learning curve involved with integrating adaptive equipment into daily life, the payoffs are profound in terms of boosting both independence and confidence in older adults.

 Ever picked up someone from a hospital or a nursing facility only to have an aide easily glide the wheelchair over to the car door and effortlessly transfer the person into the car?
 It seems rather easy until you get to your destination and try to do the very same thing.
 Now how did they do it?
 Not knowing how to accomplish what appeared to be easily achieved moments earlier just adds to the stress and anxiety of a family caregiver.

-Watch these step-by-step videos to learn the ins and outs of wheelchair transfers:
+Watch this step-by-step video to learn the ins and outs of wheelchair transfers: